gh0stwizard/x11mirror-client/README.md

 ### Case 2: save the current screenshot to a gzip file

 Same as above but with a compression of the outfile to gzip format.
-The example below have an additional `-z` flag.
+The example below have an additional the `-z` option.

 ```
 shell> ./x11mirror-client -o /tmp/x11mirror.xwd -z
 ```

-You may also specify a compression level via `-Z` flag.
+You may also specify a compression level via `-Z` option.
 For instance, use the fastest compression:

 ```